-- Unequipped instances must always be the highest numbered instance(s) on a PHY of the FlexE Group. - There must always be at least one equipped 100G FlexE Instance on every PHY: note that some of the overhead such as management channels and the RPF bit are only carried in the first 100G FlexE Instance, which must always be present.
+- Unequipped instances must always be the highest numbered instance(s) on a PHY of the FlexE Group. - The first instance in a PHY cannot be configured as unequipped because it carries overhead for the PHY (such as the management channels and RPF).